grzegorzborowiak/populatefs/README.md

-populatefs 0.9
+populatefs 1.0
 ==========

-Is a tool that I made to nearly drop-in replace genext2fs.
+Is a nearly drop-in replace for genext2fs.

 Image generation
 ================